dehypnosis/leaderboard/README.md

 not just few threads in a single process of a node rather some independent services in a huge distributed system; I meant yours.

-I have heard once that Riot Games has been using Kafka as a central messaging broker.
-I'm not sure about the exact role of that.
-But here I assumed that there might be a lot of `PlayerLeaderBoard like` apps.
-So I tried to make `PlayerStore` as a kind of message broker, and `PlayerLeaderBoard` as message consumer.
+I have seen once that Riot Games has been using Kafka as a central messaging broker.
+I'm not sure about the exact role of that in the whole system.
+But here I assumed that there might be a lot of `PlayerLeaderBoard` like apps.
+So I tried to treat `PlayerStore` as a kind of message broker, and `PlayerLeaderBoard` as a message consumer.

-// TODO: skipped list? balanced binary tree?
-Thus `PlayerLeaderBoard` receives Add, Update, Delete messages from the store to compose a balanced binary tree structure which is ready for low time complexity for major operations.
-At the same time, an extra hashmap composes to directly point to each users by id for fast random access to any specific users.

-##### HTTP Server

-And finally, a `HTTP Server` properly serve the features of `PlayerLeaderBoard` and `PlayerStore` as a single public interface.
+Finally, a `HTTP Server` would serve the features of `PlayerLeaderBoard` and `PlayerStore` as a single public interface.

+### 2.3.
+Data structure for rank calculation

+At first, I thought this assignment has been designed for just testing an ability to implement a simple application from a scratch.
+So my first idea was simply using a sorted Array with a binary search strategy for calculating ranks, and an extra hash map for random access to specific user node.

+After I had made some progress in broad perspective code structure, I realized that Riots Games would have dozens of millions users.
+Then I found out that it requires consideration for a highly performant implementation of the leaderboard.

+Naive Array takes O(N) for insertion, deletion, searching (for rank calculation) operations.
+So I decided to use Binary Search Tree based data structure which takes logarithmic time complexity for such operations.

+Before making a decision, I simply checked whether a single node can easily load all the user data in memory.
+I found that more than 30 million users play LoL nowadays.
+So memory space for 30M users data with `{ id, mmr, left, right, size }` like nodes (`size` field is for memorized number of children nodes for calculating rank) would take approximately (4byte + 4byte + 8byte + 8byte + 4byte) * 30M which reaches to just 840MB.

+So in-memory strategy seems obviously acceptable for this scenario.
+Then back to the data structure decision, I chose Red Black Tree which is a kind of BST with self-balancing feature.
+Because there must be tons of updates in user entities even in a single day, I thought a tree without self-balancing would be easily biased to make bad performance.

+For the codes, I just used an open source RB-Tree library rather than struggling with reinventing that one.